transloadit/uppy/website/src/docs/transloadit.md

 })
 ```

-The value of this constant covers _all_ Transloadit's Companion servers, so it does not need to be changed if you are using a custom [`service`](#service) option.
-However, if you are not using the Transloadit Companion servers at `*.transloadit.com`, make sure to set the `companionAllowedHosts` option to something that matches what you do use.
+The value of this constant covers _all_ Transloadit’s Companion servers, so it does not need to be changed if you are using a custom [`service`](#service) option.
+But, if you are not using the Transloadit Companion servers at `*.transloadit.com`, make sure to set the `companionAllowedHosts` option to something that matches what you do use.

 ## Options